alibaba/arthas/tutorials/katacoda/command-classloader-en/classloader.md

 ### Show the URLs of the URLClassLoader

-For example, the hashcode of spring `LaunchedURLClassLoader` viewed above is `1be6f5c3`, and all its urls can be listed by specifying classloader using the `-c` parameter and then executing the following command:
+For example, the hashcode of spring `LaunchedURLClassLoader` viewed above is `1be6f5c3`, and all its urls can be listed by specifying classloader using the `-c` or`--classLoaderClass` parameter and then executing the following command:

-`classloader -c <classLoaderHash>`
+`classloader --classLoaderClass org.springframework.boot.loader.LaunchedURLClassLoader`{{execute T2}}

 ```
-$ classloader -c 1be6f5c3
+$ classloader --classLoaderClass org.springframework.boot.loader.LaunchedURLClassLoader
 jar:file:/home/scrapbook/tutorial/demo-arthas-spring-boot.jar!/BOOT-INF/classes!/
 jar:file:/home/scrapbook/tutorial/demo-arthas-spring-boot.jar!/BOOT-INF/lib/spring-boot-starter-aop-1.5
 .13.RELEASE.jar!/